See the structure your ears already hear

 Works with your files

-More formats coming.
+Got a library of legacy tabs?
+They just work.
 RiffAtlas runs locally on your machine — your files never leave your computer.

 Frequently Asked Questions